Flavor Training: How to Introduce Early Flavors to Babies

 1. Puree Vegetables

-If you need to add liquid to get smoother consistency, add a little formula or breast milk.
+If you need to add liquid to get a smoother consistency, add a little formula or breast milk.

 2. Offer a Tiny Amount of Pureed Vegetables

-• Put a little on your finger and let your baby suck on your finger.
+- Or, put a little on your finger and let your baby suck on your finger.

 Tip